SermanVS/llamba-framework/README.md

 5. Explainer returns the explanation with some information about the most important features.
 6. User receives an explanation with some graphs which demonstrate how his result compares with other peoples'.

-This is the framework part of llamba that is responsible for communication with an LLM.
+This is the library part of llamba that is responsible for communication with an LLM.

 ## Table of contents